Justice for SA greyhounds

-Do you live in South Australia and want to end greyhound racing.
-Then we need your help to gather 10,000 handwritten petition signatures by October 2025.
+Do you live in South Australia and want to help end greyhound racing?
+We need your help to gather 10,000 handwritten petition signatures by October 2025.
+SIGN UP HERE

 It’s been two years since horrifying footage showed a top greyhound trainer punching and kicking his dogs, leading to a state government inquiry into the industry.